pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 }
 ```

-Meant for yes/no (true/false) values.
+This is meant for yes/no (true/false) values.
-By default renders to a checkbox in the form.
+By default, it renders to a checkbox in the form.

 :::tip
 You can overwrite the default layout and set the attribute `"render":"button"` in the form config in order to display this as a clickable button instead of a checkbox.